anjumanraut/cli-mcp-server/README.md

 ## Security Considerations

-- The server only allows terminal commands to be executed in directories specified as command-line arguments.
+- The server only allows commands to be executed in directories specified as command-line arguments.
 - Be cautious about the directories you expose to Claude, as it will have access to execute commands in these locations.
 - Consider using a dedicated user with limited permissions for running the server.
 - Review the commands executed by Claude to ensure they are safe and appropriate.